SMPTE/smpte-32nf-tlx/json/schemaTest.md

   the remaining argument(s) indicate path(s) to the test suite(s).
 A collection of files in a folder is a typical usage, e.g., "./tests/smpte-tlx-items/\*" though files can be listed individually, too.

-  Each non-hidden file in the directory of <schemaPath> is loaded (if possible) as a schema file and produces a warning otherwise
+  Each non-hidden file in the \<schemapath\> directory is loaded (if possible) as a schema file and produces a warning otherwise

-  Each <testSuiteFile> is validated as a test suite using the test-schema.json file, which is expected to have been found on <schemaPath>.
+  Each \<testSuiteFile\> is validated as a test suite using the test-schema.json file, which is expected to have been found in \<schemaPath\>.

   Upon execution, a report is given for each test run.
 Diagnostics are presented when a validation result differs from what is expected.
 Diagnostics are those provided by the jsonSchema.exceptions module.